hilalli/Thesis_BlogChain/README.md

 ## Components
 The main components of this application are:

-Dashboard: A component that handles the main functionality of the lib, such as connecting to the Phantom Wallet and creating game posts.
+Dashboard: A component that handles the main functionality of the lib, such as connecting to the Phantom Wallet and creating posts.
 BlogProvider and uselib: A context and custom hook for managing the libraries's context, such as user, relases, and various functions like initUser, createPost, and more.